 Frequently Asked Questions

-I’m interested in a nursery place for my child.
+I’m interested in a pre-school place for my child.
 What should I do?

-We are proud of our nursery and love showing people round it, please book an appointment to come and see us in action!
+We are proud of our pre-school and love showing people round it, please book an appointment to come and see us in action!

 The date that my child is due to start is approaching, what should I do?

 We understand that getting to know children best means seeing them in an environment that they are comfortable in.
 All families are offered a home visit before the child begins settling in sessions.
 Two members of staff will visit you and your child in your home.
 We will spend time interacting with your child and ask lots of questions in order to get to know your child, their family and their routines.
 After this you and child will be invited to attend settling in sessions to ease their transition into pre-school life.
 These will be arranged with you by the Room Manager.

 How do I know what funding I am eligible for?

 When your child is given a space with us at pre-school, your child is automatically eligible for 15 hours of funded childcare.
 You will then need to access the government website to see if you are eligible for 30 hours of funded childcare.
 If eligible, you will be given a code which you will send to Gina (senior manager) along with your national insurance number.
 This will then enable Gina to contact you via funding loop, to complete your funding form ready for your child to start.

 The 30 hour funding is then spread across the whole year, which is the 51 weeks we are open.